tomato42/tls13-spec/draft-ietf-tls-tls13.md

 message, contains the combinations of cryptographic algorithms supported by the client in order of the client's preference (favorite choice first).
-Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a PRF.
+Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a KDF.
 The server will select a cipher suite or, if no acceptable choices are presented, return a handshake failure alert and close the connection.
 If the list contains cipher suites the server does not recognize, support, or wish to use, the server MUST ignore those